 - Tombeau Bay

 Discover all these locations with this map of the beaches on the west coast.
-This Mauritius beaches map show exactly where each coastal hotspot is situated.
+This Mauritius beaches map shows exactly where each coastal hotspot is situated.